mel-edo/Metricly/README.md

 - Make container actions work properly
 - Fetch actual metrics for the network tab
 - Define and implement the connections tab functionality
+- Implement container health indicators and progress bars for resource utilization
+- Add detailed container view when clicking from dashboard

 ### Backend Integration

 - Complete reconnection of redesigned frontend to backend
 - Implement proper error handling for API requests
 - Add real-time updates for metrics
+- Implement alerts system with configurable thresholds
+- Create settings page with username and password change functionality

 ## Planned Features